AceyJS/acey/README.md

 <br />

-# State Manager built with Lodash for Javascript Apps. ⚡
+# OOP State Manager built with Lodash. ⚡

 #### What super power it gives me ?
 > **To Encapsulate your states inside Models and Collections to treat, access, format, and organize your data in a one and same place. 🔌**